Needle Felted Guitar and Keytar!

 What is Needle Felting?

-Still not convinced?
+Still not sure?
 Read about why wool is so awesome here

 There are so many felting tools out there.
 To start, don’t worry about having everything out there, just focus on the basics: needles, wool and a felting surface.